xianzezhan/securitylab_project/README.md

   sudo rmmod rootkit

 ## Warning!!!<br/>
-This project is designed for acedemic research and study only.
-Please don't use it against any unauthorised users in real world!
+This project is designed for acedemic research and study only.<br /> Do Not use it against any unauthorised users in the real world!